Improving Sequential Query Recommendation with Immediate User Feedback

-In the second and third class of experiments, we compared different CLM based transformer models trained on our query logs (no public models).
-For this experiment, we used two top performing CLM models from $1^{st}$ set of experiment: GPT and CTRL, trained them from scratch using the query log as the training data and used them as the experts in the proposed \textbf{EXP3-SS} algorithm.
+In the second and third classes of experiments, we study the performance of different algorithms using experts learned from scratch.
+We compared different CLM-based transformer models trained only on our query logs (no fine-tuning of pre-trained public models).
+For this experiment, we used two top-performing CLM models from $1^{st}$ set of the experiment: GPT and CTRL, and trained them from scratch using the query log as the training data.
+We used these models learned only from the raw data as the experts in the \expt and \expte algorithms.
 The results are given in Figure~\ref{fig:scratch_plot}.
-The proposed \textbf{EXP3-SS} outperforms CLM based models.
-In both experiments (Figure~\ref{fig:pretrained_plot} and Figure~\ref{fig:scratch_plot}) \textbf{EXP3-SS} performed much better than recommending the top result from the experts, irrespective of the fact that the experts are fine-tuned or learned from scratch. \textbf{EXP3-SS} significantly reduces the regret substantially compared to individual expert recommendations by adopting the adversarial recommendation strategy.
-This is due to the fact that \textbf{EXP3-SS} algorithm is able to recommend the next queries by combining the top recommendations from different experts and thus increasing the probability of selecting the best recommendation, depending on immediate user feedback.
-Moreover, \textbf{EXP3-SS} is able to exploit not just the top recommendation, but the top-$k$ recommendations from different experts.
+One notable point of this result is that \expt performed better than CLM-based baselines.
+This clearly indicates that fine-tuning models trained on vast amounts of data is very important to get good performance.
+In both experiments (Figure~\ref{fig:pretrained_plot} and Figure~\ref{fig:scratch_plot}) \expte performed significantly much better than recommending the top result from the experts, irrespective of the fact that the experts are fine-tuned or learned from scratch. \expte significantly reduces the regret substantially compared to individual expert recommendations by adopting the adversarial recommendation strategy.
+This is due to the fact that \expte algorithm is able to recommend the next queries by combining the top predictions from an ensemble of different experts and, thus, increasing the probability of selecting the best recommendation, depending on immediate user feedback and query context.
+Moreover, \expte is able to exploit not just the top recommendation but the top-$k$ recommendations from different experts.